keymanapp/keyboards/release/u/uma/README.md

 Description
 -----------

-Uma phonetic keyboard designed to mimic Zhuyin layout for Chinese-language IME with characters from the Uma alphabet
+Uma phonetic keyboard designed to mimic Zhuyin layout for Chinese-language IME with characters from the Uma alphabet.

 Links
 -----